Local tips to make the most of your time in Queenstown

 Ride Queenstown Bike Park during the weekdays before 3 pm to avoid the lineup of groms from 3 pm and the post-work dash at 5 pm.

-Sunset sessions at Coronet Peak on Fridays 4-8 pm are a local favourite with all you can eat BBQ and great tunes for an alpine après feel post-ride.
+Sunset sessions at Coronet Peak on Thursdays 4-8 pm are a local favourite with all you can eat BBQ and great tunes for an alpine après feel post-ride.
 The best value for money!

 Rude Rock Trail, Coronet Peak